FiditeNemini/artcraft/README.md

 - Rename storyteller -> create-storyteller
 - Move static storyteller -> packages/,
 - Merge in other frontends
+- Merge with backend and use protos for API?

 Develop locally without CORS:
 ------------